-The Director of Student Affairs determines whether the grievance is potentially actionable and whether an additional fact-finding investigation is necessary.
+The Dean of Students determines whether an additional fact-finding investigation is necessary.
 This fact-finding may involve interviews with named individuals or requests for additional, written statements.
-While respecting confidentiality as much as possible, the Director of Student Affairs or a named representative from the Office of Student Affairs may also consult with other campus administrators, staff or faculty.
+While respecting confidentiality as much as possible, the Dean of Students or a named representative from the Office of Student Affairs may also consult with other campus administrators, staff or faculty.